 Governor Scott’s Stay Home, Stay Safe Executive Order requires businesses and non-profits that are not critical to the public health and safety, as well as economic and national security, to suspend in-person business operations through the duration of the Executive Order.

 In late-April, the Governor announced his intention to gradually allow businesses to reopen through a phased Work Safe approach.
-As additional guidance is released, this page will be updated and new information will be added in red.
+As additional guidance is released, this page will be updated.

 To help businesses and non-profit organizations determine if their in-person business operations are essential to public health and safety, economic or national security, or if the Phased Work Safe Guidance allows them to get back to work, the Agency has developed Sector-Specific Guidance and the Frequently-Asked Questions found here.